Alex-Unnippillil/static-photoshop-clone/README.md

 npm test
 ```

 Open `index.html` in your browser to use the app.
+You can import artwork by
+selecting a file with the toolbar input or by dragging an image file over the
+canvas area until the drop indicator appears.

 ## Deployment